Disease Guide ·Lipoma ·2026

 Diagnostic vs Surgical Claims

-FNA costs $100-$300 — often below your deductible.
-Surgical removal ($500-$2,000) is where insurance provides real value.
-If your dog develops multiple lipomas needing removal, the combined costs can significantly exceed your deductible.
+FNA ($100-$300) often falls below your deductible.
+Surgical removal ($500-$2,000) is where insurance provides value.
+Multiple lipomas requiring removal can exceed your deductible.

 Red flag · Coverage